greenmg2003/osu-mg-reload/hall-of-shame.md

-# Reporting the extremely hateful action towards osu!
+# Hall of Shame - Reporting the extremely hateful action towards osu!
 Gacha Club project in the osu!
 Community

 TL, DR: Gacha Life/Gacha Club Community is bad and it affected negatively to my project. osu! community took that and bashed me, insulted me negatively, and this post is for exposing their actions.